 1. Virtual CFO: Automating Finance and Admin

-Agentic AI can manage a complete financial loop:
+Agentic AI can run your entire financial loop:

-- Sales → Invoices: Agent autonomously issues invoices, monitors payments, and chases overdue payments.
+- Sales to Invoices: Agent creates invoices, keeps track of payments, and chases up late payers.

 2. The 24/7 Sales & Marketing Team